 Rule 2: No Transparent Pixels

-In a moment, I'm going to import another image into my document and place it inside my photo frame, but the center of the frame is currently filled with white, which means I need to delete that white area before I can place my photo inside of it.
+In a moment, I'm going to open another image and place it inside my photo frame, but the center of the frame is currently filled with white, which means I need to delete that white area before I can place my photo inside of it.
 Normally, when we delete pixels on a layer, the deleted area becomes transparent, allowing us to see through it to the layer(s) below.
-Let's see what happens, though, when I try to delete something on the Background layer.
+Let's see what happens, though, when I try to delete part of the Background layer.

-With the Magic Wand Tool in hand, I'll click anywhere inside the center of the frame to instantly select the entire white area.
-A selection outline appears around the edges letting me know the area is selected:
+With the Magic Wand Tool in hand, I'll click anywhere inside the frame to instantly select that entire white area.
+It's a bit tough to see in the screenshot, but a selection outline now appears around the edges, letting me know the area inside the frame is selected:

-To delete the area inside the frame, I'll press Backspace (Win) / Delete (Mac) on my keyboard, but instead of deleting the area and replacing it with transparency as we'd expect on a normal layer, Photoshop mysteriously pops open the Fill dialog box so I can choose a different color to fill the area with:
+To delete the area, I'll press Backspace (Win) / Delete (Mac) on my keyboard.
+But instead of deleting the area and replacing it with transparency as we'd expect on a normal layer, Photoshop mysteriously pops open the Fill dialog box, asking me to choose which color I want to fill the area with:

 I'll click Cancel to close out of the Fill dialog box since that wasn't at all what I wanted to do.
 What I wanted to do was delete the white area inside the frame, not fill it with a different color.
 Maybe Photoshop just got confused, so I'll try something different.
 I'll go up to the Edit menu in the Menu Bar along the top of the screen and choose Cut:

-So why won't Photoshop delete the white area inside the frame?
-Why does it keep wanting to fill it with a different color instead?
+So, what's going on here?
+Why won't Photoshop simply delete the area inside the frame?
+Why does it keep wanting to fill it with a different color?
 The reason is because Background layers don't support transparency.
 After all, since the Background layer is supposed to be the background of the document, there shouldn't be any need to see through it because there shouldn't be anything behind it to see.
-The background is, after all, the background!
-No matter how I try, I will never be able to delete the area inside the center of the frame as long as the image remains on the Background layer.
-How, then, will I be able to display another photo inside the frame?
-Let’s leave this problem alone for the time being.
-We’ll come back to it a bit later.
+The background is, after all, the background.

 Rule 3: We Can't Move The Background Layer Above Another Layer

-Here's the photo I want to place inside my photo frame.
-This image is also available from the Fotolia image library:
+Here's the photo I want to place inside the frame.
+I downloaded this one from Adobe Stock as well:

-The image is currently open inside its own document window, so I'll quickly copy it into the photo frame's document by pressing Ctrl+A (Win) / Command+A (Mac) to select the entire photo, then I'll press Ctrl+C (Win) / Command+C (Mac) to copy the image to the clipboard.
+The image is currently open inside its own document, so I'll quickly copy it into the photo frame's document by pressing Ctrl+A (Win) / Command+A (Mac) to select the entire photo.
+Then, I'll press Ctrl+C (Win) / Command+C (Mac) to copy the image to the clipboard.
 I'll switch over to the photo frame's document, then I'll press Ctrl+V (Win) / Command+V (Mac) to paste the image into the document.
-Photoshop places the image on a new layer named "Layer 1″ above the photo frame on the Background layer:
+Photoshop places the image on a new layer named "Layer 1" above the photo frame on the Background layer:

-And we can see the new photo appearing in front of the frame in the document window:
+If we look in the document, we see the new photo appearing in front of the frame: